SHird/lociNGS/README.txt

 Migrate format requires that an IMa2 additional file be in the folder, but doesn't use the information – so if you just need Migrate output, leave the example IMa2InputFile.txt in the folder as is.

 7. TEST DATA
 I've included a very small test dataset, containing four individuals and five loci.
+If the test data doesn't work, let me know!

 8. WHAT IF...?
 I've attempted compiling a list of potential problems - email me (please) if you encounter something not on this list so I can add it for other users.